sebastian-bechtold/karlheinz/README.md

 - Support for additional file types like GeoJson and CSV, which are not natively supported by GeoServer, by converting them to GeoPackage before upload.

-- Adding of a "watch mode" where the program keeps running in the background, monitors changes in the sync directory and uploads changed files automatically
+- Adding of a "watch mode" where the program keeps running in the background, monitors changes in the upload directory and uploads changed files automatically

-- Adding of a "delete mode" that removes layers, data sources and other items from the GeoServer instance if their corresponding "origin" files in the sync folder were deleted.
+- Adding of a "delete mode" that removes layers, data sources and other items from the GeoServer instance if their corresponding "origin" files in the upload folder were deleted.

 - More sanity checks